With the explosion of apps like Instagram photography has become a huge park of travelling.

 Canon EOS R – Best Mirrorless for Canon Users

-Best of all Canon has made an adapter that makes Canon EF mount lenses work perfectly on the mirrorless body.
+And no worries, there’s an adapter that makes the Canon EF mount perfectly compatible.
+It easily fits onto the mirrorless body.
+So yes, you can use them on the EOS R!
 This is a fantastic feature for those who are heavily invested in Canon EF lenses.

 Read my full Canon EOS R review it here.